-Below are some if the benefits that accompanies buffing nails.
+Below are some of the benefits that accompany buffing nails.

 1. Buffing your nails helps to stimulate nail growth.
 When you buff, the little pressure you insert to your beds helps releases blood which in turn promotes nail growth.

-2. It increases the rate blood circulates down to your beds.
+2. It increases the rate of blood circulates down to your beds.

-3. Buffing create a form of an adhesive texture for polishes to cling to.
+3. Buffing creates a form of an adhesive texture for polishes to cling to.

 4. Buffing also helps take away stains from nail polish from the surface of your nails.